JMian/phdtask/README.md

 # phdtask
-The methodology is done via Google Colab.
+The methodology is implemented via Google Colab.
 The code can be opened and run on Google Colab.